Muon $g-2$ anomaly in a left-right model with an inverse seesaw mechanism: Left-Right Model with An Inverse Seesaw

-In the following two sections, we will study processes ($a_\mu$ and $R_{K, K^{*}}$), which are dominated by charged Higgs contributions at the loop level; thus, we provide a brief analysis for charged Higgs masses and interactions based on Ref.~\cite{Ezzat:2021bzs}.
+In the following section, we will study the process $a_\mu$, which is dominated by the charged Higgs boson contributions at the loop level; thus, we provide a brief analysis for charged Higgs bosons masses and interactions based on the detailed previous work of Ref.~\cite{Ezzat:2021bzs}.
 In the flavor basis $(\phi_1^{\pm},\phi_2^{\pm},\chi_R^{\pm})$, the charged Higgs bosons symmetric mass matrix takes the form